-Last updated on September 27th, 2021 at 04:35 pmUpperville, the oldest horse show in the United States, delivers world-class competition and signature charm.
+Last updated on April 22nd, 2022 at 12:36 amUpperville, the oldest horse show in the United States, delivers world-class competition and signature charm.

 With immaculate grass fields and plenty of refreshing shade beneath majestic oak trees, the Upperville Colt and Horse Show has attracted world-class riders and spectators for over 150 years.
 Over 2,000 horse and rider combinations greet the Piedmont region of Virginia each spring, with skill levels ranging from local lead-line children to Olympic-caliber competitors.